TrevorBushnell/STEM-Notes/CPSC324 Big Data Analytics/README.md

 >   * queries that only focus on a single column are sped up
 > * *horizontal partitioning:* splits rows into distinct partitions in a round-robin format
 >   * can also use data ranges or hashing to figure out the partitions
->   * PROBLEM: If we scale, we have to stop the system and re-partition everything to accommodate for having more machines
+>   * PROBLEM: If we scale, we have to stop the system and re-partition everything to accommodate for having more machines - similar to a shuffle in MapReduce

+## Query Execution and Handling

+### Tables Stored in Files

+* e.g. one file per table
+* each file is divided into pages (these pages are a little bit bigger than a disk page) ... recall file i/o
+* multiple of disk pages/hardware pages
+  * Oracle uses 4KB, PorstgreSQL uses 8KB, MySQL uses 16KB
+* Heap File: has a header file with a directory page with metadata on where each page starts (in the form of pointers)
+* Clustered Index: heap file, but all the rows across all pages are sorted on a search key
+* Hash Table: search keys hashed to pages
+* B+ Tree: pages stored in a tree-like format (look up more on this in the notes)
+* Row oriented storage: have a slotted page, anytime you add a row you add it from the bottom
+  * top of the page has header and slots that have pointers showing the start of each row (helps us figure out where rows start)
+  * appending if very nice! just addd a row from the bottom and a slot pointer from the top
+  * removing a row sucks because you have to shift information around in the file